Mascara clumping - so many reasons why!

-For just daily removal of mascara- this has become one of the most common reasons to see patients for eyelid rashes in the past 1-2 years for my practice!
+-For daily removal of mascara- this has become one of the most common reasons to see patients for eyelid rashes in the past few years!
 There are tons of makeup removers on the market.
 They do a great job of removing makeup.
 They also can dry the skin on the eyelids quite a bit.
 No one ever seems to trace their rashes back to their cleansers and makeup removers and are surprised when I mention it.
 These removers can irritate the thin eyelid skin quite a bit.

 If you can tolerate routine makeup removers then it’s reasonable to use them.
-It even helps to apply aquaphor or Vaseline after using a makeup remover to help soothe the skin.
+It even helps to apply Vaseline or Aquaphor after using a makeup remover to help soothe the skin.

 However, I find the simpler things are cheaper, effective, and far less irritating.
 This would be using ‘no more tears’ shampoos to gently wash the eyelashes.
 Another simple safe method is to use a cotton swab with white petroleum jelly or olive oil or baby oil to gently wipe away the mascara.
 It’s so gentle and far less irritating.